Trip Details

 • 3610m

 We are going to enter an even more remote area on the trek today when we walk to Phoksundo Khola.
-The path advances and past western end of Phoksundo Lake.
-Next, you will walk on challenging rocky trail which finally leads to the trail that passes through beautiful meadows.
-Then, following the trail along the river-beach, we arrive at Phoksundo Khola.
+The path advances and past the western end of Phoksundo Lake.
+Next, you will walk on a challenging rocky trail which finally leads to the trail that passes through beautiful meadows.
+Then, following the trail along the river beach, we arrive at Phoksundo Khola.

 • BF/Lunch/Dinner